Samuel-de-Oliveira/CanUseTimer/README.md

 in a [Issue](https://github.com/Samuel-de-Oliveira/CanUseTimer/discussions/categories/issues)

 ## Can I contribute to project?
 Yes, you can!
-I'm will verify your issue or pull request and if I like the ideia, I will implement in my software.
+I will verify your issue or pull request, and if I like the ideia, I will implement in my software.
 So don't be shy to share something good.

 - Comment a [Issue](https://github.com/Samuel-de-Oliveira/CanUseTimer/discussions/categories/issues)
 - Create a [pull request](https://github.com/Samuel-de-Oliveira/CanUseTimer/pulls)